CityofSyracuse/Syr-SQLServerInventory/README.md

 ## Dependencies

 This code requires python3 to run (probably > 3.6).
 Installation instructions for python can be found at [here](https://www.python.org).
 Additionally, `pyodbc` (included in the requirements) has a dependency on C++ build tools on windows machine (a C compiler is required).
 Those can be downloaded from microsoft [here](https://visualstudio.microsoft.com/downloads/?q=build+tools). __Note: You do not need to install visual studio.
-Just the build tools (scroll down to them on the page).__.
-Finally, you will need the SQL Server driver.
-Instructions for the installation of this driver can be found [here].(https://learn.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server?view=sql-server-ver16).
+Just the build tools (scroll down to them on the page).__ Finally, you will need the SQL Server driver.
+Instructions for the installation of this driver can be found [here](https://learn.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server?view=sql-server-ver16).

 ## Entrypoint and Execution.